michaelrommel/blog/articles/create/2022-12-28-malformed-zip-files.md

 >
 ```

 Oh no!
-What happened now? python is sticking to the specification.
+What happened now?
+Python is sticking to the specification.
 That's
 it.
-So if we have an archive with backslashes in the filenames, python just
+So if we have an archive with backslashes in the filenames, Python just
 uses that.
 On Linux a backslash is not a forbidden character for a
 filename, so the filename gets then created with that full path and the
 intended subdirectory structure is lost.